-chapter focuses on data analysis, findings and discussion in relations to the documented rmation of the research to all interested parties e.g. the stake holders, parents and the ministry of cation.
+The chapter focused on data analysis, findings and discussion in relations to the documented information of the research to all interested parties e.g. the stake holders, parents and the ministry of education.

-a was analyzed in tables the mean was calculated and the information was presented on tables, graphs and pie charts.
+Data was analyzed in tables the mean was calculated and the information was presented on tables, bar graphs and pie charts.

-Data analysis and findings
+4.1 Data analysis and findings

-data was collected by compiling the questionnaire (Ref appendix 1) which had blanks showing ollment and dropout rater for ECD centers.
+The data was collected by compiling the questionnaire (Ref appendix 1) which had blanks showing enrollment rate for ECD centers.

-questionnaire was completed by the head teacher and the ECD teachers.
-For the performance hers gave the researcher progressive records to compare for each selected child (ref appendix 2).
+The questionnaire was completed by the head teacher and the ECD teachers.
+For the performance teachers gave the researcher progressive records to compare for each selected child (ref appendix 2).